Avokadoen/drag_drop_angular/README.md

 ## SAMO-Prototype
 This was a internal prototype at The national library of norway to mainly test drag and drop for touch interfaces, but also different aspects of angular, material, flex and websockets.
+Sadly some aspects of the code is not in english.

 As this code will not be used in production I though it could help others that want to achieve some of the same